-Willy Wong received his B.Sc. in physics from the University of Toronto in 1992.
-Following this, he pursued his masters and doctoral degrees in physics and biomedical engineering with Professor Ken Norwich through the collaborative specialization at the Institute of Biomaterials and Biomedical Engineering (IBBME) at U of T. His graduate work was on physics approach to sensory information processing.
+Willy Wong received his BSc in physics from the University of Toronto in 1992.
+Following this, he pursued his masters and doctoral degrees in physics and biomedical engineering with Professor Ken Norwich through the collaborative specialization at the Institute Biomedical Engineering (BME) at U of T. His graduate work was on physics approach to sensory information processing.
 Since then he was a visiting scientist at universities in Toyama (Japan), Cambridge (U.K.) and Eindhoven (The Netherlands) working with such notable sensory scientists as Horace Barlow and Adrian Houtsma.
 Since 2000, he joined the ECE department at U of T as faculty member.
 Dr. Wong’s research focuses on neural engineering, biomedical signal processing and on sensory physics, with particular emphasis on characterizing brain electrical activity, elucidating underlying mechanisms and building associated medical devices.
 He was a past recipient of several teaching awards.

 - Member of American Institute of Physics (AIP)